reese/blog/content/thoughts/retreat-reflections-love-and-rest/index.md

 To learn which questions are unanswerable, and _not to answer them_: this skill is most needful in times of stress and darkness.
 {{< /epigraph >}}

+I recently spent a week on retreat up in the San Bernadino mountains.
 On the opening night, a teacher defined wisdom as "being grown-ups about our existential condition."
 Similarly, the oft-quoted Bible verse from 1 Corinthians: "When I was a child, I spake as a child, I understood as a child, I thought as a child: but when I became a man, I put away childish things."

 These aren't pejorative statements.